The key to success is in the struggle.

-What if he would have quit after being turned down 10 times?
+What if he had quit after being turned down 10 times?

-How about if he would have quit after being turned down 50 times?
+How about if he had quit after being turned down 50 times?

-What if he would have quit after being turned down 100 times?
+What if he had quit after being turned down 100 times?

 There would be no Starbucks.
 He would have given in to the rejection and not realized his dream.

-What happens when you are not progressing as fast you would like too?
+What happens when you are not progressing as fast as you would like too?

-How about when you have a bad workout and all of the weights feel like a ton?
+How about when you have a bad workout and all the weights feel like a ton?

-Quitting is not an option when it comes to attaining maximizing success with your physique or performance.
+Quitting is not an option when it comes to attaining maximum success with your physique or performance.